 Take Risks in Mid and Late Career Too

 Take risks.
-This only applies if you’re the type of person who likes and finds value in taking risks.
+This only applies if you’re the type of person who likes and values taking risks.
 Even if you aren’t, there may come a day you feel the call to pursue something that’s more off the beaten path.
 Or, perhaps, one day you’ll be forced to.

-As physicians and other healthcare providers we have the balance of power favoring us rather than the employer.
-In almost every specialty of medicine, there exists clinician shortages.
+As physicians and other healthcare providers, we have the balance of power on our side rather than the employer’s.
+In almost every specialty of medicine, there exist clinician shortages.
 Given this state of affairs, we are a scarce commodity and, thus, have the power to set the terms of employment on our side.

 We are the ones courted to take a job, usually from the many that we are offered.
 This ability to choose your job because you always have opportunities available affords you the ability to either switch jobs with relative ease or to walk away from clinical medicine to try another profession.

 Let me share my personal experiences to illustrate.
 When I started my first board review course in 2002, I was extremely anxious because I didn’t know yet how to succeed.
-Despite that stress, I knew that at least I had my day job of being a junior faculty member at the University of Illinois.
+Despite that stress, I knew I at least had my day job as a junior faculty member at the University of Illinois.
 So, I wasn’t risking my livelihood.
-But as my courses grew in popularity and in the amount of work they required, I had to one day confront the choice of which career I was to pursue, that of a clinician in an academic position or that of an entrepreneur building up a family of CME courses.
+But as my courses grew in popularity and the amount of work they required, I had to confront the choice of which career I would pursue: that of a clinician in an academic position or that of an entrepreneur building a family of CME courses.
 I could no longer do both.
 I ultimately chose to resign my faculty position and to dedicate myself fully to my growing company.

-What helped me make that leap is the realization that even if I quit my job, I could, if needed, find another one probably in a matter of days.
-I thought about all the people who set off on a new venture, with no guarantee of success in their venture nor of returning to their previous profession.
+What helped me make that leap was the realization that even if I quit my job, I could, if needed, find another one in a matter of days.
+I thought about all the people who set out on a new venture, with no guarantee of success or of returning to their previous profession.
 I, on the other hand, did have a fallback plan.
 I could go back to clinical work as a physician, either through an institution, a group practice, or on my own.
-So, I realized I had no real obstacles to pursuing my dream, other than facing the stress over whether or not I would succeed in my venture.
+So, I realized I had no real obstacles to pursuing my dream, other than the stress of wondering whether I would succeed in my venture.

 Thanks, and let me know what you think and which topic you would want me to cover.